Why You Should Focus on Your Oldest Child Too - Baby Chick

 So what’s my point?

-These reasons are good reminders of why I want to make sure I take time out to focus on my oldest child (or older sons, in my case).
+These realities are a good reminder of why it is important to intentionally focus on your oldest child (or older sons, in my case).
 Because it’s easy to forget how much our children need us when we have a new baby in our arms.

 Or a toddler.
-Preschooler.
+A preschooler.
 Or anyone younger than them.
-(Do you feel me?)

-I cannot tell you how many times I have cringed looking back at my expectations of my first son when he was JUST 2 and 3 once his little brother came along.
-And then again after his two other siblings came along after that.
+I cannot tell you how many times I have cringed looking back at my expectations of my first son when he was just 2 and 3.
+Once his little brother came along, I cringed again, and then again after his two other siblings came along.
 I’ll say this: I thought meltdowns should be over by four.

 When he was five, I looked at that age as SO old.
 But now that my third son is six, I feel like five is still a BABY!
 And I treat my now 3-year-old as if he’s an infant at times because now I see how little 3 is compared to age 11.
 It’s all truly just perspective.

-When my youngest is 11, I will have an 18-year-old and think 11 isn’t so old after all, which is why I want to encourage everyone to take time to thank our oldest children for all they do.
-And to take time out to focus on them at the age they still are.
+When my youngest is 11, I will have an 18-year-old and think 11 isn’t so old after all.
+That’s why I want to encourage everyone to take time to thank our oldest children for all they do and to focus on them at the age they still are.

 They still aren’t grown and still need you just as much.

 We often forget that we expect them to do a lot for our families, but we also expect them to submit to our authority and listen to us.
-And that can be hard and tricky if we treat them like adults and the next moment, we treat them like a child.
+That can be confusing when we treat them like adults one moment and like young children the next.
 All in all, it’s just a unique role.
 So they deserve some TLC from us when we get the chance.

-Let this be a memorable trip involving things you would not want to do with your littler kids.
+Make it a memorable trip with activities you would not typically do with your younger kids.
 This can be a one-night staycation in your hometown where your hubby stays home with the baby and other children, and you take your oldest somewhere.
 Whatever it is, the point is to build them up for being the mature ones.

 Share